sommerbe/dispersion-toolkit-manpages/src/opt/mindispgs.md

 :   Feed the number of actual iterations needed to the chosen output.
 This number is returned before the optimised point set.

 **\--pointset-sequence**
 :   Feed each intermediate point set, of each iteration, to the output.
+The iteration number is prepended to the point set's argument list, allowing to compute a graph layout of this sequence using some dispersion measure compute programs as a post-process.
 This option is required to visualise the modifications made, for instance using **pssy.py**.

 **\--silent**
 :   Suppress comments in the output stream, yielding only the computed value.
 The latter could be the point set or its cardinality.